 I also made cupcakes because I knew the cake wouldn’t be big enough.
 I stuck gold coins in the frosting, which looked adorable.

-It was Elias’s favorite party to date, and I hope it inspires you if you ever have the need to plan a pirate party!
+It was Elias’s favorite party to date, and I hope it inspires you if you ever plan a pirate birthday party!
 If you have any questions, please let me know.
 Also, for more inspiration, check out my pirate party board on Pinterest.